MangoPig/Web-Development-Tutorial/NodeJS/02/README.md

 ## Exercise

+> Remember to create the `exercise` folder!
+Try to not look at the answer before trying on your own!

 The exercise aims for you to setup a project and install packages on your own.

 1) Initialize a project that runs the start script that runs a index.js file that contains: